-The application process is explained in detail in the Judicial Clerkship Handbook and Appendices.
-You will have access to these materials once you’ve completed the steps below.
-The Clerkship Committee recommends that you follow the timeline outlined in the handbook, though you may start the process at any time throughout the year.
+The application process is explained in detail in the SLS Judicial Clerkship Handbook and Appendices.
+You’ll have access to these materials via the CAM User Guide once you’ve completed the steps below.

 *We will need to confirm your alumni status before processing your request.

 Current appropriations law prohibits the use of appropriated funds to pay the compensation of any employee of the U.S. federal government where the duty location is in the continental U.S. unless such person:

 - is a person who owes allegiance to the U.S. (i.e., nationals of American Samoa, Swains Island, and the Northern Mariana Islands, and nationals who meet other requirements described in 8 U.S.C.
 1408);

 - is a person admitted as a refugee or granted asylum who has filed a declaration of intention to become a lawful permanent resident and then a citizen when eligible; or